zotonic/zotonic/doc/ref/modules/mod_backup.rst

 well if you are building sites for them.
 It is critical to keep backups of any Zotonic sites you develop.

-After enabling mod_backup, it will make a backup of the site's data every night at 3 AM.
+After enabling mod_backup, it will make a backup of the site’s data every night at 3 AM.
 It keeps the last 10 copies of the data, so you have alway a backup to roll back to.

 The backups are stored under ``priv/sites/yoursite/files/backup/``.

-The site's media files are stored as a ``.tar.gz`` file, while the database is stored as an uncrompressed ``.sql`` file.
+The site’s media files are stored as a ``.tar.gz`` file, while the database is stored as an uncrompressed ``.sql`` file.

 We advise to add a `cron <http://en.wikipedia.org/wiki/Cron>`_ script